jmansar/wavexlr-on-linux-cfg/README.md

-# Wave XLR on Linux - issues and workarounds
+# Wave XLR on Linux

+Unofficial instructions to fix issues with Wave XLR on Linux.

 Wave XLR does not have an official support on Linux at this time (24/11/2024) - [Elgato Wave XLR - System Requirements](https://help.elgato.com/hc/en-us/articles/4404864886157-Elgato-Wave-XLR-System-Requirements).